A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: Design Properties

 \subsection{Connectivity (not algebraic closure)}

-Every type in the DAG is reachable from DataFrame through the primitives.
-The non-terminal types form two paths from DataFrame: the linear chain (DataFrame \(\to\) Partition \(\to\) PreparedData \(\to\) Model) and a branch (Partition \(\to\) CVResult \(\to\) Model, via fold-aware \texttt{fit}).
+A grammar with dead-end types forces the practitioner to leave the type system and work around it.
+This grammar has no dead ends: every type in the DAG is reachable from DataFrame through the primitives.
+The non-terminal types form three reachable paths from DataFrame: a direct path (DataFrame \(\to\) Partition \(\to\) Model, via \texttt{fit}), an explicit-prepare path (DataFrame \(\to\) Partition \(\to\) PreparedData \(\to\) Model, via \texttt{prepare} then \texttt{fit}), and a CV branch (Partition \(\to\) DataFrame\(_{\text{train}}\) \(\to\) CVResult \(\to\) Model, via fold-aware \texttt{fit}).
+The direct path is the default; explicit preparation is optional.
 The terminal types (Predictions, Metrics, Evidence, Explanation) are all reachable from Model.
 No type is orphaned; any conforming extension must preserve this connectivity.

 The grammar is not closed in Codd's sense.
 In the relational algebra, every operator returns a relation, so operators compose freely.
-Here, \texttt{predict} returns Predictions, not a DataFrame --- you cannot call \texttt{split} on a prediction.
-That is the point: the types that prevent leakage are the same types that prevent free composition.
+Here, \texttt{predict} returns Predictions, not a DataFrame; you cannot call \texttt{split} on a prediction.
+The types that prevent leakage are the same types that prevent free composition.
 A fully composable grammar would let you pipe anything into anything, including leaky workflows.
 Free composition is not the design goal; correctness is.